mwwoodworth/fastapi-operator-env/README.md

 ```

 ## Environment
 Copy `.env.example` to `.env` and fill in the required keys.
+Configuration is
+loaded via `core/settings.py` using Pydantic's `BaseSettings`, which reads the
-Set `ENVIRONMENT=production`
+`.env` file automatically.
+Set `ENVIRONMENT=production` when deploying so missing
-when deploying to Render or Vercel so the server fails fast if mandatory secrets
-are missing.
-Supabase credentials are required in production for persistent
+required variables raise an error.
+Supabase credentials are required in
-memory storage.
+production for persistent memory storage.
+Set `SLACK_WEBHOOK_URL` to a Slack
-Set `SLACK_WEBHOOK_URL` to a Slack incoming webhook to get notified when tasks succeed or fail.
+incoming webhook to get notified when tasks succeed or fail.

 ### Database migrations
 Before running the server in production, apply the Alembic migrations to ensure